healthykitchen101/healthykitchen101.com/electric-skillets/reviews/presto/presto-electric-skillet-06852.md

 *   One instruction manual
 *   Warranty: US 2-year limited

-The Presto box contains one electric skillet, one pan lid, two screw-on handles, and one thermostat, all held in place by a large styrofoam pad to prevent damage during transportation.
+The Presto box contains one electric skillet, one pan lid, two screw-on handles, and one thermostat, all held securely in place by a large styrofoam pad.
 The included manual features safeguards, assembly and operating instructions, care and cleaning, as well as recommended cooking times and temperatures for various foods.

 ### Dimensions